-The Creation Cinema is an immersive multi-sensory experience that invites visitors to share a moment of spiritual and sensory awakening.
-Bringing together sound, visual art, technology and storytelling, it represents the essence of creation for Victorian Aboriginal people and shows their spiritual connection to country.
+Bunjil is a First People’s exhibit in the Bunjilaka Aboriginal Cultural Centre at Melbourne Museum.
+Bunjil Creation Cinema is an immersive experience that invites visitors to share a moment of spiritual and sensory awakening.
+Sound, visual art, technology and storytelling come together to represent the essence of creation for Victorian Aboriginal people and shares insight into their spiritual connection to country.

-Inspired by the notion of continuity and the omni-present nature of creation, the centerpiece of this experience is a large kinetic sculpture.
-The kinetic form symbolises Bunjil the Creator, a wedge tail eagle in flight.
-It is 2.2m in width, mirroring the size and majestic nature of the wedge tail eagle, and is in constant motion.
-The moving form shows the wings of a bird in flight yet also reflects a universal motion seen throughout nature – the movement of a wave, the lines of a mountain range, a manta ray moving through water, a snake moving across the land.
-Visitors are invited into a spiritual space to see, and feel, creation in motion – past, present and future.
+The centrepiece of this experience is a large kinetic sculpture inspired by the notion of continuity and the omnipresent nature of creation.
+The kinetic form symbolises Bunjil the Creator, a Wedge-tailed Eagle in flight.
+Spanning 2.2 metres, the structure (in constant motion), mirrors the size and majesty of a mature Wedge-tailed Eagle.
+The moving form shows the wings of a bird in flight and reflects a universal motion seen throughout nature – the movement of a wave, the lines of a mountain range, a manta ray moving through water, a snake moving across the land.
+Visitors are invited into this spiritual experience to see, and feel, creation in motion – past, present and future.

-The kinetic sculpture will be further brought to life with striking visuals, anevocative soundscape and a poetic narrative that conveys the significance of creation, Bunjil and the Aboriginal ancestor spirits.
-The sculpture will be suspended in the centre of a circular room within the exhibition.
-As they enter, visitors will be surrounded by ambient sound and see visuals projected onto the kinetic form.
-They will also listen to a song-like narration, spoken by Aboriginal actors Jack Charles and Pauline Whyman.
+The kinetic sculpture is further brought to life with striking visuals, an evocative soundscape and a poetic narrative that conveys the significance of creation: Bunjil and the Aboriginal ancestor spirits.
+The sculpture is suspended in the centre of a circular room within the exhibition.
+Upon entry, visitors are surrounded by ambient sound and view striking visual content projected onto the kinetic form.
+Song-like narration voiced by Aboriginal actors Jack Charles and Pauline Whyman accompanies the visual experience.